zirafa/pushtape-cassette/README.md

 # Pushtape Cassette
-Pushtape Cassette is a decoupled frontend framework for building better music web applications.
+Pushtape Cassette is a lightweight frontend framework for building better music web applications.
+Make a cassette of your music and render a complete music web app in seconds, featuring a persistent music player.

 ## About
 This project provides a skeletal static frontend for building music web applications that can be integrated with any number of backend technologies: flat files, Wordpress/Drupal, JS Frameworks, Python, and Ruby.
 The key element that powers this idea is the cassette.json file, a [portable discography format](https://github.com/zirafa/discography-yaml).
 This file acts like a single comprehensive endpoint - and from that single point, javascript is used to create a single-page-application framework using various micro-libraries.